norskeld/sigma/docs/content/combinators/takeMid.md

 ---
 title: 'Сombinators › takeMid'
-description: 'takeMid combinator takes exactly three parsers and applies them.
+description: 'takeMid combinator takes exactly three parsers and applies them in order.
 Returns the result of the parser in the middle.'
 ---

 # takeMid